 A strong advocate for women’s issues and affordable housing, Chappell was recognized by the DFW Association of Women Journalists with the Courage Award; outstanding

-Female Volunteer from the Fort Worth Commission on the Status of Women, and Woman of Distinction by the Altrusa International Club of Fort Worth.
-She is a former Graduate Teaching Assistant at UT Austin and a Research Associate at the Institute of Urban Studies at the University of Texas at Arlington.
-Graduated from UT Austin with a BA in Speech and an MA in Communication, Ann was awarded the Outstanding Alumnus Award by the College of Communication at the University of Texas at Austin in 1998.
-In 2013 she received a Robert C. Jeffrey Benefactor Award from the Moody College of Communication.
+Female Volunteer from the Fort Worth Commission on the Status of Women; and Woman of Distinction by the Altrusa International Club of Fort Worth.
+She is a former Graduate Teaching Assistant at UT Austin and Research Associate at the Institute of Urban Studies at UT Arlington.
+Chappell was recognized in 1998 as the Outstanding Alumnus Award of the UT College of Communication.
+In 2013 she received a Robert C. Jeffery Benefactor Award from the Moody College of Communication.

 She is married to David Chappell whom she met in a Public Speaking class at UT.
 David is an attorney and consultant, and they have two adult children.